manheicatherine/Northcoder-course/README.md

 - Execute code conditionally ('if' something is true)
 - Access an item in an array if you know its index
 - Access a value of an object if you know its key
-- Iterate through an array or string
+- Iterate through an array or string (using a loop)
 - Create a function with parameters that returns a value
 - Execute a function with parameters
 - Log values to the console